-Normal members as laity people must therefore be under these procedures and authority in order to receive salvation and grace, which are only issued through the Catholic Church.
+Therefore, normal members must be under these procedures and authority to receive salvation and grace, which are only issued through the Catholic Church.

 7. Anointing of the Sick

-This is often just before death in order to deal with mortal sins before passing away.
+This is often just before death to deal with mortal sins before passing away.

 3. Offering Indulgences

-These are provided to help reduce people’s time in Purgatory, and although more evident many centuries ago, and issues of clear missuse and financial gain around the Reformation, within modern Catholicism these have come back into fashion.
-The current Pope Francis even offers these to his heart-felt Twitter followers.
+These are provided to help reduce people’s time in Purgatory.
+Although more evident many centuries ago and issues of clear misuse and financial gain around the Reformation, these have come back into fashion within modern Catholicism.
+The current Pope Francis even offers these to his heartfelt Twitter followers.

-This involves the belief that the sins and guilt of people have already been forgiven, but there is still a temporal punishment to deal with due to these already-now-forgiven sins.
-Such Indulgences can therefore help remedy this, not only on behlaf of yourself, but also Christians who have already died.
+This involves the belief that people's sins and guilt have already been forgiven, but there is still a temporal punishment to deal with due to these already-now-forgiven sins.
+Such Indulgences can help remedy this, not only on behalf of yourself but also on Christians who have already died.

 4. Church Developments

-There is a long history on how Catholicism has emerged over the centuries.
+There is a long history of how Catholicism has emerged over the centuries.
 In short, I see this in four stages and very generalised periods: